What Is the Best Weight for Backing Fly Fishing?

 Backing is essential for several reasons:

-Buck Large Fish: When you are hooking large fish which include salmon, bonefish, or tarpon, they will rip off your fly line rapidly.
-Backing gives the fish more length to run, and you additional time to wear the fish out.
+Buck Large Fish: If you are hooking large fish like salmon, bonefish, or tarpon, they will “brush” your fly line off quickly.
+It gives the fish more back acreage to run, and you added time of abrasion on them.

 Understanding Backing Weight